AliciaTransmuted/DarkUnification-Look-and-Feel-with-Install-Script/README.md

 - images face, Locked and Wilted are my own work
 - this is my first attempt at a complete Plasma 5 Look and Feel theme with a Bash Script installer so there may be issues
 - the first time it is used there are several KDE Plasma artifacts to download and install, so please be patient

+June 8, 2019: Renamed git repository to "DarkUnification-Look-and-Feel-with-Install-Script" to better differenciatte it from the standard "DarkUnification-Look-and-Feel-Theme" repository.